mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 - You can use message keys of the form ``node_id->argument_key`` to address parts of the message to a specific node.
 When the node with the corresponding id is reached then the value is not only provided as an argument, but the key is also deleted from the message.
+If the argument_key is not an argument of the method then the whole key is simply erased.

 - If a private method like ``_train`` has a keyword argument called ``msg`` then the complete message is provided.
 The message from the